Frequently Asked Questions on Open NanoCarbon

 Why distributed scale?

-Do you realize what your trying to do is impossible?
+You realize what your trying to do is impossible?

 At the current time, the Science doesn't exist to just churn out solid carbon from direct air capture at high rates of speed with minimal infrastructure and energy consumption.
 This project is about investigating all possible ways to eventually build such a high-speed method.
-Think of this as a grassroots Apollo Project.
+Think of this as a part of a larger grassroots Apollo Project.
 If we don't set out to try now, we'll have to wait for serendipity to get lucky.
 Given the urgency of radically reducing carbon emissions, the effort is justified.

-The process will consume energy, how is this overall process carbon negative?
+The process will consume energy; how is this overall process carbon negative?

 How is ONC poised to conduct science?